As a presenter you want your audience's attention on you. It's your presentation after all.

 Large Photographs.
 Most if not all presentations will benefit from large photographs and images with plenty of impact.
 Try to source pictures that are suitably big and allow for projection when you are presenting.

 If you can't take your own pictures there are plenty of stock photograph businesses online with either free or low-priced stock photographs for sale.
 Take advantage and include some in your next presentation.
+That's one presentation design choice you can't afford to ignore.

 Powerful Colours.
 Aim to use strong colours in your presentation.
 Again there are many online sites that can help you as you build a colour theme or a colour palette.
 Try them out as it's really worthwhile building up some colours that match and provide contrast in your next presentation.